5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Only necessary if you use a different CPU than i7 3630QM
 - You can add modifiers to the terminal command for building SSDT-PM.
 For example, you can drop the low frequency from the default 1200 MHz to 900 MHz in 100 MHz increments, but no lower than that.
 Otherwise the system crashes during boot.
 I suggests you experiment with the modifiers a bit.
-- If you feel really confident and enthusiastic you could also re-enable XCPM.
-But in my experience the machine does not perform as good.
-You can [follow this guide](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/tree/main/Enable%20XCPM) if you're so inclined.

 ### Re-Enabling ACPI Power Management in macOS Ventura
+With the release of macOS Monterey, Apple dropped the Plugin-Type check, so that the X86PlatformPlugin is now loaded by default.
+For Haswell and newer this is great, since you no longer need `SSDT-PLUG` to enable Plugin-Type `1`.
+But for Ivy Bridge and older, you now need to tell macOS to use Plugin-Type `0` which is fine since it is set in `SSDT-PM` already, so ACPI CPU Power Management still works in Monterey.

-With the release of macOS Ventura, Apple removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself (previously located under System/Library/Extensions/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/MacOS/), rendering `SSDT-PM` generated for 'plugin-type' 0 useless, since the plugin binary is missing.
+But when Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself (previously located under S/L/E/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/MacOS/), rendering `SSDT-PM` generated for 'plugin-type' 0 useless, since the plugin binary is missing and therefore can't be selected.
 Instead, the `X86PlaformPlugin` is loaded by default now.
-Therefore, CPU Power Management won't work correctly (no Turbo states).
+Therefore, CPU Power Management wouldn't work correctly out of the box (no Turbo states).

 So when switching to macOS Ventura, you either have to force-enable XCPM by enabling the corresponding Kernel Patch contained in my config or inject kexts to re-enable ACPI CPU Power Management (Plugin-Type 0) instead.
-The latter is recommended, since ACPI CPU Power Management just works better on Ivy Bridge than XCPM.
+The latter is recommended, since ACPI CPU Power Management just works better on Ivy Bridge than XCPM and my current EFI folders are configured to do so.

-In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you need to (my current EFI folder is already configured to use Plugin-Type 0 already, so you don't worry about it):
+In order to re-enable and use ACPI CPU Power Management on macOS Ventura, you need:

-- My latest OpenCore EFI folder release
+- My latest OpenCore EFI folder [release](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/releases)
 - A BIOS where CFG lock can be disabled so the **MSR 0x2E** are **unlocked**.
 This is mandatory since the `AppleCpuPmCfgLock` Quirk doesn't seem to work on all systems when injecting the required kexts into macOS Ventura, causing kernel panics (as discussed [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/31#issuecomment-1368409836)).
-So flashing a custom BIOS is required if your BIOS doesn't provide an option to disable CFG lock – otherwise you have to stick with XCPM enabled.
+So flashing a custom BIOS is mandatory if your BIOS doesn't provide an option to disable CFG lock – otherwise you have to [**force-enable XCPM**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/ACPI/Enable_XCPM) instead.
 Since I am using 1vyrain, CFG lock is already disabled in the firmware so I don't require `AppleCpuPmCfgLock` to boot.
 - Add [Kexts from OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Misc):
 	- `AppleIntelCPUPowerManagement.kext` (set `MinKernel` to 22.0.0)
 	- `AppleIntelCPUPowerManagementClient.kext` (set `MinKernel` to 22.0.0)